Ontario Walleye Fishing

 A Walleye will grow about 3 inches per year for the first three years and then their growth rate slows down.
 As they grow the rate of growth slows down.
 By the time they reach 30 inches it's most likely around 20 years old.
 The farther north you go the slower a fish grows but because of the lack of parasites and disease in cooler northern lakes, fish farther north live longer and healthier so Walleyes in Ontario can reach over 35 inches.
 The MNR has caught many over 25 pounds through netting studies, which is far bigger than the current record.
 There have been stories of a trapper north of Nakina catching a 40-inch Walleye through the ice and feeding it to his dogs.

-Please take a look through my Walleye fishing site and check out the lodges I have listed right across Ontario.
-I also have tons of Walleye fishing tips, techniques and interesting Walleye fishing research information to look at.
-If you are looking for an Ontario Walleye fishing trip and not sure where to go fishing or not sure where the best Walleye fishing in Ontario is, then tell me your needs and I will help you. email me.
+Ontario Fishing Trip Help p Please take a look through my fishing site and check out the fishing lodges I have listed right across Ontario.
+I also have tons of Ontario fishing tips, Ontario Fishing techniques and interesting fishing research information to look at.
+If you are looking for an Ontario Walleye fishing trip and not sure where to go fishing or not sure where the best fishing in Ontario is, then tell me your needs and I will help you. email me.